nathaliebleser/notebookApp/README.md

 # Notebook App

 W.I.P.

-A digital calendar that looks like a notebook.t
+A digital calendar that looks like a notebook.

 ## Expanding the ESLint configuration